vaib01232/E-Commerce-Follow-Along/README.md

 - Calculate and display the total amount of the cart.
 4. Add Place Order Button
 - At the bottom, provide a Place Order button to confirm the order.

+## Milestone 25: Place Order Button

+1. Added a "Place Order" button.

+2. Implemented a click event to log "Order Successful" in the console.